Jean-Baptiste Blache

-Jean-Baptiste Blache de Beaufort (17 May 1765, in Berlin – 24 January 1834, in Toulouse) was a German ballet dancer and ballet master active in France.
+Jean-Baptiste Blache de Beaufort (17 May 1765, in Berlin – 24 January 1834, in Toulouse) was a French-German ballet dancer and ballet teacher.

+Life and Career

+Blache was born in Berlin on 17 May 1765 of French parents.
+The family moved to Paris so that Blache could study with Jacques François Deshayes.

-A student of Deshayes, he learned the violin and cello and had what was in essence a provincial career, mainly at Bordeaux, where he succeeded Jean Dauberval.
-He worked briefly at the Opéra de Paris, putting on The Barber of Seville (1806) and Les Fêtes de Vulcain (1820) there.
-Among his best known and most popular ballets are Les Meuniers (1787, admired by Arthur Saint-Léon), L'Amour et la Folie, La Chaste Suzanne, La Fille soldat and Almaviva et Rosine (1806).
+Blache learned the violin and cello, undertaking a largely provincial career.
+Working mainly from Bordeaux, where he succeeded Jean Dauberval, he had a brief tenure at the Opéra de Paris, where he put on The Barber of Seville (1806) and Les Fêtes de Vulcain (1820).

+Among his best-known ballets are Les Meuniers (1787), which was praised by Arthur Saint-Léon, L'Amour et la Folie, La Chaste Suzanne, La Fille soldat, and Almaviva et Rosine (1806).

-He retired to Toulouse and declined an offer from that theatre that he become its ballet master.
+Blache retired in Toulouse but declined an offer from the local theatre to become its ballet master.

+Family

 His eldest son, Frédéric-Auguste Blache (1791- ?) revived his father's work at the Théâtre de la Porte Saint-Martin from 1816 to 1823, then at the Ambigu-Comique, where he revived the La Fille soldat.
 Frédéric-Auguste also wrote Polichinelle vampire, interpreted by Charles-François Mazurier (1823) and Jocko ou le Singe du Brésil (1825).
-Jean-Baptiste's younger son, Alexis-Scipion (1792-1852), was a ballet master at Lyon, Paris, Marseille, Bordeaux and St-Petersburg.
+Jean-Baptiste's younger son, Alexis-Scipion (1792-1852), later himself became ballet master at Lyon, Paris, Marseille, Bordeaux and St-Petersburg.